lirrnaiad/lirrnaiad/README.md

 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:seanivanfabia@gmail.com)

-My name is **Sean Ivan Fabia**, I'm 18 years old and I'm currently a 1st year student of **Information Technology** at the University of Eastern Philippines.
+My name is **Sean Ivan Fabia**, I'm 18 years old and currently studying **Information Technology** as a first-year student at the University of Eastern Philippines.
 I'm currently focusing on Java and eagerly anticipating delving into Spring Boot, with the aim of pursuing a career in Backend Development.
 I've also been learning Japanese for 2 years, and after months of banging my head against the wall because of the difficulty, I can finally comfortably read and listen to native material that's on the easier side!

 <img align= "right" width= "240" src= "https://pa1.narvii.com/6580/8098c6e9207376889eeb0532d9f5a0723c4d73f5_hq.gif"/>